San Ramon CA – From Ranch Land to Sparkling Suburban City

-Along with the high end office buildings of Bishop Ranch, San Ramon also boasts exceptional retail developments, with anchor tenants such as Target, Borders, Whole Foods, Safeway, and Lucky’s to name a few.
+Along with the high end office buildings of Bishop Ranch, San Ramon also boasts exceptional retail developments, with anchor tenants such as Target, Borders, Whole Foods, and Safeway, to name a few.
 It is also home to a first class Marriott hotel located in Bishop Ranch.

 There are numerous parks in the city, including the city center park with an event center and several sports fields.
 There are also miles of open space to enjoy in the hills surrounding San Ramon, as well as the Iron Horse Trail which runs from Pleasanton all the way into Walnut Creek.

 Few cities in the Bay Area can offer the quality of schools, the large selection of housing options, and the access to recreation and jobs that San Ramon can.
 It is truly a community that has come into its own.

 Be sure to check out our San Ramon Video page for videos about the community of San Ramon.